developmentseed/data-team-workflow/app/posts/s2-annotation-type/2-0-classification/index.md

 ### Relabeler

-An open source tool, used for validating map tiles chips.
+[Relabeler](https://devseed.com/relabeler/) is an open-source tool, used for validating map tiles chips.
 This tool is useful when the tiles for validation are together or close to each other.

 <figure class="align-center">
   <img src="/assets/images/image_classification_tool_relabeler.gif"/>